-- 46.3.2.2 Where an activity does not comply with a standard listed in the standards tables, the activity status identified by the 'Non-Compliance Status' column shall apply.
-Where an activity breaches more than one Standard, the most restrictive status shall apply to the Activity. - 46.3.2.3 For controlled and restricted discretionary activities, the Council shall restrict the exercise of its control or discretion to the matters listed in the rule. - 46.3.2.4 The surface of lakes and rivers are zoned Rural, except for the area identified on the District Plan web mapping application as Walter Peak Water Transport Infrastructure overlay for the purposes of Rule 46.4.9. - 46.3.2.5 These abbreviations are used in the following tables.
+- 46.3.2 Interpreting and Applying the Rules - 46.3.2.1 A permitted activity must comply with all the rules (in this case Chapter 46 and any relevant district wide rules). - Where an activity does not comply with a standard listed in the standards tables, the activity status identified by the 'Non-Compliance Status' column shall apply.
+Where an activity breaches more than one Standard, the most restrictive status shall apply to the Activity. - 46.3.2.3 For controlled and restricted discretionary activities, the Council shall restrict the exercise of its control or discretion to the matters listed in the rule. - The surface of lakes and rivers are zoned Rural, except for the area identified on the District Plan maps as Walter Peak Water Transport Infrastructure overlay for the purposes of Rule 46.4.9.

+46.3.2.5 These abbreviations are used in the following tables.
 Any activity which is not permitted (P) or prohibited (PR) requires resource consent.